tatonka21/bacontools/README.md

 >ImageValidator -r
 >ImageValidator --recursive
 ```
-Searches in all subfolders.
+Search in all subfolders.

 ```sh
 >ImageValidator -d "C:\My pics"
 >ImageValidator --dir "C:\My pics"
 ```
-Searches in a specified directory, not the working one.
+Search in a specified directory, not the working one.

 ```sh
 >ImageValidator -a